lagom/lagom-java-chirper-example/docs/deploy-to-bks-paid.md

 ### Build the Chirper Docker Images

-The next step is to build the Chirper containers, to do this we're going to be a bit cheeky and use the official Maven Docker image to build it for us by mapping in both our docker socket and the chirper source:
+The next step is to build the Chirper containers, Maven supports building Docker images so its fairly easy:

 ```bash
 $ mvn clean package docker:build